skandar9/aim/README.md

 The function returns the relative path of the uploaded file.
 This path is obtained by concatenating the `$folder_name` and the unique filename generated for the file.

-The `upload_file` function is placed within the app helper class, which provides common functions for various tasks.
-These helper functions are globally accessible throughout the application without needing to import or instantiate any specific class.

 [🔝 Back to contents](#contents)

 ### **newsletter-job**